 Don’t buy theme park tickets like to Universal Orlando and Sea World Orlando at the gate, you can save more by purchasing it online.
 Check LEGOLAND Florida discount tickets, we’ve listed 13 deals available to save big on tickets.

 8. Pack all your Essentials to Save on an Orlando Vacation

 Forgot to pack your sunscreen?
 Hat?
 Some medicines?
 I did.
-Put together your list before packing so you don’t need to get it in Orlando or at the theme park where it can get really pricey.
+Put together your Disney World Packing List before packing so you don’t need to get it in Orlando or at the theme park where it can get really pricey.